tide-foundation/Tide-h4x-for-Privacy/README.md

    }
    ```

-1. Run your ORK nodes with the following commands in seperate terminals:
+1. Run the ORK nodes with the following commands in seperate terminals:

    ```
    dotnet run "https://localhost:5401" --environment "Ork1"